Gorn41/AgenticEvals/README.md

   - name: ev_charging_policy
 ```

-Run with config:
+Run with config (cross-validation + prediction proxies only; does NOT execute the validation tasks):

 ```bash
 python3 run.py --model gemma-3-4b-it --validate --validation-config validation_benchmarks.yaml
 ```

-This runs only the listed validation benchmarks (e.g., `ev_charging_policy`) when used with `--validation-only`.
-Predictions are computed from current agent-type aggregates.
+Note: The command above does not execute the validation tasks.
+To execute the tasks listed in the config, add `--validation-only` (see next section).
+When you include `--validate`, prediction proxies are computed from current agent-type aggregates.

-### Validation-Only Mode (run only validation benchmarks)
+### Validation-Only Mode (run only validation tasks)

-Use `--validation-only` to execute only validation benchmarks listed in `--validation-config` and print prediction proxies.
+Use `--validation-only` to execute only validation tasks listed in `--validation-config`.
+Include `--validate` as shown to also print prediction proxies for those runs.
+This flag will also skip the core benchmarks.

 ```bash
 python3 run.py --model gemma-3-4b-it \